Helsinki University of Technology: Studies

 All engineering programmes offered by TKK led to the degree of diplomi-insinööri ("engineer with university diploma"), a five-year master's degree.
 The only exceptions to this were the architecture programmes that lead to the master's degrees of architecture and landscape architecture.
 From 2005, according to the Bologna process, all students might also complete an intermediate degree (tekniikan kandidaatti, TkK) before the DI or architect's degree.
 This degree is considered a bachelor's degree and enables enrollment in foreign universities where a bachelor's degree is required.
 TKK did not offer programs terminating in a bachelor's degree; a student might only be accepted to study for the Master's level degree.
 TKK required a bachelor's degree from foreign students studying in English, because only Master's studies were offered completely in English.

-Apart from numerous programs in Finnish language, various international Master's programs were offered exclusively for studies in English.
+Apart from numerous programs in Finnish, various international Masters programs were offered exclusively for studies in English.